On the complexity of cusped non-hyperbolicity: Introduction

 \subsection{Our main results}

 One useful property to know about a 3-manifold is whether or not it is hyperbolic---that is, whether or not it is homeomorphic to a finite volume quotient of $\mathbb{H}^3$ by a group of isometries acting properly discontinuously.
 The decision problem of {\sc hyperbolicity} is computable (\cite{Kuperberg14,Manning02}), but not much is known about its complexity class.
 We will focus on the class of cusped orientable 3-manifolds.
 Here a \emph{cusped} 3-manifold is a compact orientable 3-manifold with nonempty boundary consisting of a finite disjoint union of tori.
+We stress that all 3-manifolds we discuss will be orientable here and throughout the paper.
 More specifically, we seek to understand the complexity of certifying a negative answer to this decision problem.
 The main result of this paper is as follows: